Richfletch92/BWGM/README.md

 - Add season pages and episode information (models have been added for this functionality already and is reflected in my ERDs)
 - Give users the ability to add comments to reviews (models have been added for this functionality already and is reflected in my ERDs)
 - Add further functionality to reviews by giving options to like/dislike reviews (models have been added for this functionality already and is reflected in my ERDs)
-- Allow users to add movies/series and pull relevenat information using API
+- Allow users to add movies/series and pull relevant information using API
 - Add ability to login using social media